bglusman/Outlaw/README.md

 Integrate Rails Best Practices gem, Reek gem, and perhaps others, so that individual issue detections they provide can be added as laws in the outlawed file while ignoring/not running other detection routines.

+Provide hooks to integrate with rake task and/or githooks to automate enforcement/notification of laws in a project.